Rafael C. Castillo

-A graduate of St. Mary's University (B.A.), the University of Texas at San Antonio (M.A.) and Capella University in Minnesota (PhD), Rafael Castillo was one of the early free-lance writers whose contributions opened the door for Hispanics in mainstream journalism.
-He was a board member of Gemini-Ink of San Antonio, a non-profit literary arts organization and served on the San Antonio Express-News Community Board in 2004–2005.
+A graduate of St. Mary's University (B.A.), the University of Texas at San Antonio (M.A.) and Capella University in Minnesota (PhD), Castillo was one of the early free-lance writers whose contributions opened the door for Hispanics in mainstream journalism.
+He was a board member of Gemini-Ink of San Antonio, a non-profit literary arts organization, and served on the San Antonio Express-News Community Board in 2004–2005.
 He served as Vice-President of Los Bexarenos Genealogical and Historical Society for 2008–2009, a Hispanic focus group.
 He was Director (2009–2010) for Los Bexarenos Genealogical and Historical Society in charge of programs.
 In 2010, Castillo was selected as one of four outstanding professors at Palo Alto College in the category of teaching excellence.
-In 2011, The Texas Association of Chicanos in Higher Education (TACHE) awarded him the Distinguished College Faculty Award at the 36th Annual Conference for "transforming Education" with an honorium of $1,000 and Los Bexarenos Genealogical Society recognized him at their yearly banquet for his leadership and commitment to service as Chairman of the Board of Directors.
+In 2011, The Texas Association of Chicanos in Higher Education (TACHE) awarded him the Distinguished College Faculty Award at the 36th Annual Conference for "transforming Education" with an honorarium of $1,000 and Los Bexarenos Genealogical Society recognized him at their yearly banquet for his leadership and commitment to service as Chairman of the Board of Directors.
 In the summer of 2012, Castillo attended the Puente Institute at the University of California at Berkeley.
 Catch the Next, Inc. appointed him as Director of curriculum and instruction, where he excelled at creating programs and manuals for CTN-Puente.
 In 2017, CTN established their fellows program and Castillo joined other CTN fellows at Yale University, under the direction of Dr. Maria Martha Brumell, Associate Dean.

-A brief literary biography of Rafael Castillo is included in The Greenwood Encyclopedia of Ethnic American Literature (2005) and the 1986–1987 Who's Who in U.S. Writers, Editors, and Poets.
-Other biographical listings include Rafael Castillo in the Dictionary of Literary Biography Volume 209, Gale Publishing, and papers listed at the University of Texas in the Nettie Lee Benson Latin American Collection.
+A brief literary biography of Castillo is included in The Greenwood Encyclopedia of Ethnic American Literature (2005) and the 1986–1987 Who's Who in U.S. Writers, Editors, and Poets.
+Other biographical listings include an entry for Castillo in the Dictionary of Literary Biography Volume 209, Gale Publishing, and papers listed at the University of Texas in the Nettie Lee Benson Latin American Collection.
 Catalogued as SRH-1.109 by Gilda Baeza-Ortego, Mexican American Studies Librarian, the papers are used by visiting researchers, biographers, and scholars.
-Currently, Rafael Castillo is a tenured professor of English at Palo Alto College in San Antonio, Texas.
+Currently, Castillo is a tenured professor of English at Palo Alto College in San Antonio, Texas.